-Don’t be afraid of reaching for your favorite veggies, either.
-“Vegetables are loaded with fiber,” Castillo says.
-“However, once they are cooked, the fiber is broken down by heat, which makes it easy for the body to digest.
-Vegetables are important to the diet because they contain vitamins and minerals important with fighting inflammation in the body.”
+Don't be afraid of reaching for your favorite veggies, either.
+"Vegetables are loaded with fiber," Castillo says.
+"However, once they are cooked, the fiber is broken down a bit by the heat, which makes it easier for the body to digest.
+Vegetables are important to the diet because they contain vitamins and minerals important with fighting inflammation in the body."
 Clebaner specifically recommends eating spinach, pumpkin, or carrots.

 Speaking of digestion, here's the 411 on gut health straight from a dietitian:

 3. Very ripe bananas